Gertie the Dinosaur: Content

 Gertie the Dinosaur is the earliest animated film to feature a dinosaur.
-Its star Gertie does tricks much like a trained elephant.
-She is animated in a naturalistic style unprecedented for the time; she breathes rhythmically, she shifts her weight as she moves, and her abdominal muscles undulate as she draws water.
+Its star, Gertie, performs tricks much like a trained elephant.
+She is animated in a naturalistic style unprecedented for the time: she breathes rhythmically, shifts her weight as she moves, and her abdominal muscles undulate as she draws water.
 McCay imbued her with a personality—while friendly, she could be capricious, ignoring or rebelling against her master's commands.

 Synopsis

-When her master McCay calls her, the frisky, childlike Gertie appears from a cave.
-Her whip-wielding master has her do tricks such as raising her foot or bowing on command.
-When she feels she has been pushed too far, she nips back at her master.
-She cries when he scolds her, and he placates her with a pumpkin.
-Throughout the act, prehistoric denizens such as a flying lizard continually distract Gertie.
-She tosses a mammoth in the lake; when it teases her by spraying her with water, she hurls a boulder at it as it swims away.
-After she quenches her thirst by draining the lake, McCay has her carry him offstage while he bows to the audience.
+The frisky, childlike Gertie appears from a cave after being called by her master McCay, eating a boulder and a tree on the way.
+The whip-wielding McCay orders her to do tricks like raising her foot or bowing to the audience.
+After being distracted by a sea serpent, Gertie nips back at her master.
+McCay scolds Gertie for this, which makes her cry, and he subsequently placates her with a pumpkin.
+Gertie eats the leftover tree trunk, and tosses a mammoth named Jumbo into the lake; when Jumbo teases her by spraying her with water, she hurls a boulder at it as it swims away.
+After a flying lizard catches Gertie's attention, she quenches her thirst by draining the lake.
+McCay then has her carry him offstage while he bows to the audience.